Frequently Asked Questions

 Why is placement according to proficiency so important?

 As educators we recognize that differences exist between children in motivation, innate abilities, and temperament.
 We know that a “one-size fits-all” approach does not work.
 Children must feel respected and challenged in order to participate whole-heartedly in their education.
 Languishing in a classroom where the pace is too slow or the work is too easy damages a child’s intrinsic motivation to learn.
 In other words, a talented nine-year-old math student should not be restricted by the edicts of a “4th grade math” curriculum when she is capable of more complex work.
 Similarly, a five-year-old, who is already a fluent reader, should not be asked to sit quietly while his classmates learn the alphabet.
 Our goal is to place each child in the class that is right for him/her both academically and temperamentally.
 That said, it is not our goal to push children through a curriculum as quickly as possible; education is not a race to be won.
 Our goal is to nurture each student’s intellectual curiosity and to help each student to develop the discipline to pursue a course of studies with joy and integrity.
+Additionally, we have limited capacity to meet material cognitive and behavioral needs.
+If a student requires significant remediation in a course of study and/or requires behavioral accommodations that prevent them from accessing our instructional spaces, we suggest that there are other educational programs for which the student might be better suited.

 What is the role of the social environment in an academic setting?